**IF YOU WANNA USE SAUCE ON THE CRUST RECIPE BELOW: grab a jar of Eat Happy Kitchen Tomato Basil Marinara!

 Recipes are fluid…always evolving, always improving.
-And in my case, I’m always improvising based on what I have available in the kitchen.
+In my case, I’m always improvising based on what I have available in the kitchen.
 I love it when you guys find a new way–a better way–to make my recipes, and then tweet me a picture.
 It means that we’re having a conversation, and there’s nothing that food does better than invoke wonderful conversation.

 I have tinkered with this crust to get it where I want it–just a tad more chewy and moist, with some added dried herbs for some solid Italian flavor components.
 Hope y’all enjoy.
-And be sure to tweet me a pic when you change it up and make it your own.
+Be sure to tweet me a pic when you change it up and make it your own.

 The Ultimate Low Carb Pizza Crust

 - 1 1/2 cups grated mozzarella (fresh is bestest, pressed dry with a paper towel)